listenzy/example/README.md

-# Bookstack on Google Cloud
+# Web service on Google Cloud